SionR25/word-counter/README.md

 with it (especially getting the gradle build right).

 I made an assumption that it would be text files that it would be reading, so haven't tested with any other files.
-I also assumed that we would want to count numeric characters but not non alpha-numeric characters, so have included functionality to strip anything that isn't `A-Za-z0-9`
+I also assumed that we would want to count alpha & numeric characters but not non alpha-numeric characters, so have included functionality to strip anything that isn't `A-Za-z0-9`

+I also made an assumption that as it was a CLI application, the person running it would have some technical knowledge and would understand the terms filepath and relative filepath.

 I decided to do more functional programming than OOP.
 Because the case was quite defined and limited to one function, I though classes would be too much.
 If there were future